snimmagadda1/PD-and-ET-Tremor-Quantification/Tkinter/README.md

 GUI code.
-Developed in Python using Tkinter library
+Developed in Python using Tkinter